 Prior to 2020, the Lung Health Foundation operated as the Ontario Lung Association.
 Enjoy this content from our archives.

-The Lung Association – Ontario and Tetra Bio-Pharma research award recipients hope to help fill gaps in knowledge
+The Lung Health Foundation and Tetra Bio-Pharma research award recipients hope to help fill gaps in knowledge

 (April 16, Toronto) With the recent legalization of recreational cannabis in Canada, a major gap has been revealed, and that is a lack of scientific research on the health effects of its use – both on the recreational and medical side.

-The research partnership between The Lung Association – Ontario and Tetra Bio-Pharma to better support patients and healthcare providers with evidence-based information about the impact of cannabis use has gotten off the ground with the announcement of the three research grant recipients.
-The winners were announced at The Lung Association – Ontario’s Breathe!
+The research partnership between the Lung Health Foundation and Tetra Bio-Pharma to better support patients and healthcare providers with evidence-based information about the impact of cannabis use has gotten off the ground with the announcement of the three research grant recipients.
+The winners were announced at the Lung Health Foundation’s Breathe!
 Bash held on March 28th.